 upon supplier and locale) after which a fee is levied for each additional

 kilometre travel.
 These charges must be paid when you drop off the vehicle.
 There is no refund where travel undertaken is less than the free daily allowance.

 You book a vehicle for 7 days with a daily rental fee of $30 and a daily kilometre allowance of 100km with excess charged at $0.28 per kilometre.
 You travel 800 kilometres over the 7 days.

 You will be charged $210 for the rental of the vehicle and $28 for the 100km of excess kilometres.

 As the branches where rental companies charge per kilometre fees can vary between suppliers and is subject to change we have not published a complete list of locations on this page, however it does include the following:

 DriveNow always ensures that you are fully aware of all charges and lists any additional costs such as per kilometre tariffs before you make your booking.
-We strive to provide all inclusive pricing
+We strive to provide drive-away pricing

 (with standard excess based insurance) and where there are additional costs associated with a particular location or vehicle these are highlighted.
 This ensures you can book with confidence knowing that there are no hidden

 Tip: Double check the Odometer reading when you pick up your vehicle against the reading recorded in your rental agreement in case it has been written down incorrectly.